-TCEPC, EPI & FPA Joint Education & Happy Hour Event
+TCEPC, EPI, MNGPA & FPA Joint Education & Happy Hour Event

 TCEPC May 19th Afternoon Meeting & Social